The Bankrate promise

 Additionally, U.S. students typically have access to cheaper tuition rates if they attend a public university in their state of residence — but DACA students don’t always have access to this.

 Certain states, including Wisconsin, Missouri and North Carolina, not only ban DACA recipients from getting resident tuition rates at public institutions but also don’t offer state assistance to help them cover the cost of college.
-Other states, like Georgia, go as far as banning them altogether from enrolling at some public universities, making it harder for them to afford an education.
+Other states, like Georgia, ban them from enrolling at some public universities, making it harder for them to afford an education.

-Because of this, DACA students living in a restrictive state can expect to pay an average of $44,150 a year at public four-year schools between tuition, fees, room and board and other college expenses — the average paid by nonresident students, according to College Board.
+Because of this, DACA students living in a restrictive state can expect to pay an average of $44,150 a year at public four-year schools between tuition, fees, room and board and other college expenses — the average paid by nonresident students.
 Students who attend a private college will pay even more, an average of $55,800.

 Tuition and financial equity for DACA students across different states